milgra/tutorials/full-stack-web-development-with-clojure-and-datomic.md

     display : inline-block;
 }
 ```
-let's add the label in a separate div to card component so we can use these class selectors on it
+Let's add the label in a separate div to card component so we can use these class selectors on it.

 ```
 (defn card [ [ index data ] ]